readthedocs/blog/ads-on-read-the-docs.rst

 ============================================

 On Monday, we enabled an ad space on documentation pages hosted on readthedocs.org.
-We have tested the ad space in the past, and have :doc:`discussed the implications <state-of-the-docs-2015>` in the past.
+We have tested the ad space in the past, and had followed up with a :doc:`discussion of the implications <state-of-the-docs-2015>` of advertising.
 The space was meant to be totally unobtrusive to the browsing and usage of documentation pages, and doesn't enable third-party tracking of users in any way.
 This is all in an effort to help raise funds to support continued support and maintenance on the project,